 Instructor: Kiran Kedlaya, kedlaya [at] ucsd [etcetera].

 Lectures: MWF 9-10:20am in B402A, plus a Zoom livestream.
 Note the disagreement with the officially posted lecture times; in practice we will meet roughly twice per week, but the schedule of lectures will be a bit irregular (see below).
-Slides and recordings will be posted to this website.
+Recordings will be posted to this website.
+(Warning to remote viewers: the time zone in San Diego is UTC-7 through November 1, and thereafter UTC-8.)

-Office hours: Each lecture will be followed by 30 minutes of hybrid office hours.
+Office hours: Each lecture will be followed by 30 minutes of hybrid office hours, in the same physical and Zoom rooms.
 Additional office hours will be announced over Zulip (timings of these will vary).

 Final exam: None.
 Disregard any information from the UCSD Registrar to the contrary.